Skip to main content

 Interested students normally progress from BE-BOAT to BE-ROW and then BE-SHIP.
 Students who excel in BE-BOAT may request to advance directly to BE-SHIP.

-Courses will be offered either in-person or remote.
 Students will need (1) computer and (2) cell phone, each with internet access, camera, microphone, audio output, web browser, and Zoom software.
 Each course will include live sessions during the weekday or weekend.
 In case of conflicts, students will be able to view session recordings.
 Work sessions with instructional assistants will be scheduled weekly at convenient times.

 A limited number of spots are available in each course in order to maintain a low student-instructor ratio.
 In the past, many courses have been fully enrolled.
 Please apply as soon as possible to receive consideration for a spot in your desired program(s).
 For inquiries, please email UCSD Pre-College Programs (precollege@ucsd.edu) or Bioengineering (bextship@ucsd.edu).